To celebrate the warmth of the summer months, we are proud to release a new feature version of Testlab: Bookhouse Boy.

 Test result comments

 Each result of the test case can now be set with a distinct comment.
-Earlier, test case assets themselves and also steps of executed tests could be commented.
+Earlier, test case assets themselves and also steps of executed tests could be commented on.

 The comments for executed (or scheduled) tests are also shown in test cases’ execution history view, on related reports and on test coverage view (for tests with a result set).
 Also for Jenkins integration, the comments sent via the API are also set to this field, if any.

 Reports can now be rendered in different page sizes and in chosen orientation.
 The size of the page can be set as A4 or the larger A3 and the report can be laid out in portrait or in landscape orientation.
 Please experiment with these settings if you have trouble fitting all your data on your reports.